SwiftVapor/learn-git/README.md

 ### Summary

 In this step we will setup the origin for the repository.
-We'll do this by connecting code on our computer to the yeetHub repository we just created.
+We'll do this by connecting code on our computer to the ghetHub repository we just created.

 ### Instructions